LoopKit/loopdocs/docs/installing.md

 ![Two initial warnings](img/two_fails.jpg)

-Once you select your device, XCode should resolve the warnings and generate a Provisioning Profile.
+Once you select your device, Xcode should resolve the warnings and generate a Provisioning Profile.
 If you click on the information icon (little “i” in the circle), for the Provisioning Profile, you can verify the signing date and mark your calendar for rebuilding in 7 days if you are using a free Apple Developer account.
 If you are enrolled in the Apple Developer Program (aka paid the $99), the expiration date will be for a year from the creation date.

 Finally, you need to make sure to sign all FOUR “targets” to the application; Loop, Loop Status Extension, WatchApp, and WatchApp Extension.
 So far, we have only signed the Loop target.
 Click on the blue “Loop” on the left and then the box with the vertical line to drop down the targets list.
 Choose each of the remaining three targets and then select the signing team that you selected previously in the Loop target signing.
 Make sure you have signed all four targets.
 If the “loopkit” still appears on the Bundle Identifier line, don’t worry about it.
 Xcode will update that to your chosen MAIN_APP name when it builds.
 Sometimes Xcode is just slow to rename.
 Just leave that Bundle Identifier line untouched.